burntraisin/burntraisin-site/content/blog/2024/2024-11-28-kyocera-902kc/index.md

 I installed [Organic Maps](https://organicmaps.app/) through F-Droid and it works!
 To enable GPS, go into `Settings > More Settings > Location` and enable `Location`.
 Make sure `Mode` is on `High accuracy` and that `Wi-Fi scanning` and `Bluetooth scanning` are enabled under `Scanning`.
 Indoors, the GPS doesn't really work but it does outside.
 Unfortunately, I couldn't get the voice instructions to work either.
 Depending on where I'm going (and if it's to an unfamiliar area), I keep my smartphone with me so that I can use Apple CarPlay.

 But I've been thinking about the Kyocera A202KC.
 It has Android 10 and I wonder if Android Auto would work.

+Update: I installed Waze and its voice instructions work!

 ### Bluetooth & Music